bloomdata-com-my/datasets/README.md

 Performed normalization on the following columns: geolocation_city Performed group by operation on 'geolocation_zip_code_prefix', calculated the mean for 'geolocation_lat' and 'geolocation_lng', and renamed these columns to 'geolocation_lat_mean' and 'geolocation_lng_mean' respectively.

-Showing the first 3 rows of the 'geolocation' table after processing and storing in the database.
+Below are the first 3 rows of the 'geolocation' table after processing and storing in the database.
 The complete table is available in 'geolocation.parquet'.
 +---+-----------------------------+----------------------+----------------------+-----------------------------+-------------------+
 |   | geolocation_zip_code_prefix | geolocation_lat_mean | geolocation_lng_mean | normalized_geolocation_city | geolocation_state |
 +---+-----------------------------+----------------------+----------------------+-----------------------------+-------------------+